-Previous Work: Region 6 will follow the procedures that have been established for TIP program implementation of regional transportation and transportation alternative projects.
+Region 6 will follow the procedures that have been established for TIP program development as described hereafter.
+These procedures are the same each year.
+Region 6 staff works with region communities to solicit, monitor, and assist in implementation of regional transportation and transportation alternative projects.
 Region 6 utilizes TPMS database for TIP Program development to achieve consistency and increase reliability in its planning efforts.
-An annual Transportation Improvement Program of projects for the succeeding four years will be developed with the Regional Transportation Planning Expectations of the
+An annual Transportation Improvement Program of projects for the succeeding four years will be developed with the Regional Transportation Planning Expectations of the Iowa DOT as a guide.